SachinMaharana/kv/README.md

 ### Steps

-_This was tested in an ubuntu box in ec2 instance with port 9000 exposed for grafana._
+_This was tested in an ubuntu box(18.04) ec2 instance with port 9000 exposed for grafana._

 ```
 # installs docker